A look at drug use by our ancestors

 Amazon Tribes – Ayahuasca

 In the upper regions of the Amazon rainforest, a number of tribes have created a drink that was traditionally used in religious ceremonies, but today is being shared with tourists looking for a spiritual awakening.
-The drink is made by boiling stems of the Ayahuasca plant with leaves from a plant called Chacruna, which created a toxic and highly hallucinogenic drink that’s supposed to very calming while at the same time makes you see things.
-The origins of the drink are unknown as small tribes generally didn’t, or still don’t have a written language in their communities, but it seems to have been drunk in the Amazon for quite some time.
+The drink is made by boiling stems of the Ayahuasca plant with leaves from a plant called Chacruna, which created a toxic and highly hallucinogenic drink that’s supposed to be very calming while at the same time making you see things.
+The origins of the drink are unknown as small tribes generally didn’t, or still do have a written language in their communities, but it seems to have been drunk in the Amazon for quite some time.

 (Ayahuasca vines and Chacruna leaves are the only ingredients in this potent drink)